caseOfCamel/uwaterloo-gpa-calculator/README.md

 3. Select your applicable Report Type, then click View Report.

 4. A PDF of your transcript should automatically open.
-Here, do CTRL-A and CTRL-C
+Here, copy the entire transcript (Windows: CTRL + A and CTRL + C on Windows, Mac: Command + A and Command + C)

-5. Then CTRL-V to paste into the text box and finally hit Calculate to return your cumulative GPA.
+5. Then paste the transcript into the text box (Windows: CTRL + V, Mac: Command + V) and finally hit Calculate to return your cumulative GPA.

 ## Privacy
 None of your personal data is stored.
 There is no database to store your information remotely in this project, since your transcript is essentially read through a very long string.
 This is then discarded once you exit the page.